 Cantamus actively collaborates with a variety of soloists, ensembles and composers, both professional and amateur, which has resulted in some memorable performances.
-Collaborators include:
+These have included:

-In October 2014 Cantamus featured as the choir in the English Touring Opera's Advent Cantatas project, and again in October 2016 for Bach's St John Passion, in which the ETO toured with The Old Street Band and joined with local community choirs.
-The projects involved two day-long rehearsals with ETO conductor, Jonathan Peter Kenny and culminated in a performance at the Wiltshire Music Centre.
-A review of both concerts can be found on the Concerts page.
-This collaboration will return in 2018 for a performance on St Matthew Passion.
+In October 2014 Cantamus featured as the choir in the English Touring Opera's Advent Cantatas project, and again in October 2016 and October 2018 for Bach's St John and St Matthew Passions, in which the ETO toured with The Old Street Band and joined with local community choirs.
+The projects involved two day-long rehearsals with ETO conductor, Jonathan Peter Kenny and culminated in performances at the Wiltshire Music Centre.
+Reviews of the concerts can be found on the Concerts page.

 Cantamus has been involved in many community performances.
-In 2013 the choir featured as the central ensemble to Harvey Brough's Ona's Flood, commissioned by Bradford Barnstorm as a companion piece to Noyes Fludde as part of Benjamin Britten's centenary celebrations.
-It was performed as part of a large-scale community project in Bradford on Avon's historic Tithe Barn, involving over 500 local school children and a 250-strong community choir.
+In 2013 the choir featured as the central ensemble to Harvey Brough's Ona's Flood, commissioned by Barnstorm in Bradford on Avon as a companion piece to Noyes’ Fludde as part of Benjamin Britten's centenary celebrations.
+It was performed as part of a large-scale community project in the town's historic Tithe Barn, involving over 500 local school children and a 250-strong community choir.
 In the summer of 2014 Cantamus sung with 6 primary schools and another community choir alongside a professional band in a performance of Ahoy! by Alexander L'Estrange, who was also present as the pianist.

 Steven Hollas is the choir's rehearsal pianist, accompanist and organ player.